Macseam/Drotomet/README.md

 # Drotomet
 ### Darts scoreboard
-When you just don't feel like calculation all that score by yourself.<br />
+When you just don't feel like calculating all that score by yourself.<br />
 <br />
 Recent version: 1.0.0
 ***